SWEENEY TODD, Broadway 2023

 As relatively rare theatrical forays into horror, skillfully structured as vibrant solo storytelling ("Grand Guignol in the style of Spalding Gray," in Mark's own description), all three plays intrigued me at the time: he's a smart and polished writer-director with a slightly sadistic gift for tightening the screws on characters and audiences alike.
 Transmuted eight years later into what looks like relatively campy dark comedy, Dolores's TV trailer suggests a shift into a tonal register that won't likely get so far under anyone's skin as to ignite lasting phobias.
 Then again, trailers often tend to reach for the most easily-legible trope, sometimes so lazily as to actively distort the material they're ostensibly selling.
 Either way, I'm still curious enough to watch.

 [Ed.: There is in fact a restaurant called Empanada Loca here in New York, though it's in Sunset Park, Brooklyn, not Washington Heights (where Mark locates the fictional, decades-old neighborhood mom-and-pop shop in his story).
 Both Empanada Locas, the play and the real-life Brooklyn restaurant, opened in 2015; I remember discovering this at the time, while Googling the play's title, and being struck by the coincidence.
-In hindsight, I wonder whether its change of title, from the podcast onward, might have been spurred by resistance on the part of the real restaurant's owners to being accidentally associated with such a viscerally unappetizing story.
+In hindsight, I wonder whether its change of title, from the podcast onward, might have been spurred by understandable objection on the part of the real restaurant's owners to being accidentally associated with such a viscerally unappetizing story.
 (While the Tooting Arts Sweeney Todd served meat pies to its audiences, and at least one stand-alone restaurant has been named after the character, Mark's play lacks the foggy-olde-London quaintness of its legendary forerunner, and -- no surprise, if you've read this far -- he leans into his story's cannibalistic ickiness in far more vivid detail than Sondheim, Wheeler or Bond ever did).
 Still, title notwithstanding, Mark's fictional WaHi empanaderia has retained its name within the story, up to and including its new TV incarnation].

 scenicdesign71